 - 7.4.1 Under Local Plan policy ENV2 this application should take care to ensure there is no significantly detrimental harm to the residential amenity of the occupier and neighbouring occupiers as a result of the proposed. - 7.4.2 The Design Guide SPD requires new dwellings to provide a minimum of 50sqm private amenity space.
 The proposal will provide sufficient space as to comply with this. - 7.4.3 Due to the location of the proposed in relation to neighbouring dwellings it is not considered to cause a significant loss of privacy for neighbouring occupiers.
 The bedroom windows on either gable will look onto Great Fen Road or the timber yard, and therefore any direct overlooking would be minimal.

-- 7.4.4 Consideration has been given as to whether the proposed would be significantly overbearing or would cause a significant loss of light to the dwelling No. 59 Great Fen Road, as the property has windows along its side elevation facing the site.
+The roof light facing No.59 would serve a stairwell which is not considered to be a habitable room and therefore impact is minimal. - 7.4.4 Consideration has been given as to whether the proposed would be significantly overbearing or would cause a significant loss of light to the dwelling No. 59 Great Fen Road, as the property has windows along its side elevation facing the site.
 Due to the location of the proposed, and the existing office building it is not considered to result in a significant loss of light.
 The eaves height at the shared boundary would be 0.1 metres higher than the existing office block, with the ridge height being 0.7 metres taller.
-As a result the application is not considered to be overbearing to any greater extent than the existing office. - 7.4.5 Consideration has also been given to vehicle movements to and from the timber yard and its impact on future occupiers of the proposed dwelling.
+As a result the application is not considered to be overbearing to any greater extent than the existing office.

+- 7.4.5 Consideration has also been given to vehicle movements to and from the timber yard and its impact on future occupiers of the proposed dwelling.
 Again while there is considered to be an impact of vehicle movements it is not considered significant enough as to warrant refusal. - 7.4.6 As a result the application is not considered to result in a significantly detrimental harm to the residential amenity of nearby occupiers or future occupiers of the proposed dwelling.
 As a result it is considered to broadly comply with the residential amenity aspect of policy ENV2.